mkessel007/genesis-toolbar-extras/readme.txt

 == Changelog ==

+= 1.5.1 (2012-11-03) =
+* *Extended Child Theme support:*
+ * NEW: Added support for new Community/Marketplace child theme "Megalithe" by ZigZagPress.
+ * NEW: Added support for "Ellen Mae" by Web Savvy Marketing, LLC.
+ * NEW: Added support for "Absolute" by ZigZagPress.
+* *Extended plugin support:*
+ * NEW: Added support for "Genesis Simple Headers" (free, by 9seeds, LLC).
+ * NEW: Added support for "Genesis Responsive Header" (free, by Nick_theGeek).
+ * UPDATE: Improved support for premium version of "Soliloquy Sliders".
+* *Other stuff:*
+ * UPDATE: Corrected and updated readme.txt file here.
+ * UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.5.0 (2012-10-30) =
 * *Extended Child Theme support:*
  * UPDATE: Updated support for official "Minimum" & "Executive" child theme by StudioPress, now both in version 2.0 - including support for 'portfolio' post type section!